Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 {% endraw %}

 We are done!
-Once the user fills the sign up form, and there won't be any validation errors, we will proceed to trigger the api call notificaiton.
-If it is successfull, it will trigger the callback, in which we will have access to server's response via `response` variable.
+Once the user fills the signup form, and there won't be any validation errors, we will proceed to trigger the API call notification.
+If it is successful, it will trigger the callback, in which we will have access to server's response via `response` variable.
 We will be able to access various things, like `response.code`, and the most important thing - `response.body`.
-The callback will run graphql mutation, which will use `form_configuration` to persist the data.
+The callback will run GraphQL mutation, which will use `form_configuration` to persist the data.

 Now, the last thing we might want to do is to see the actual result In the `test_form` we have setup redirection to `/test-result`, so let's create this page and make it display `third_party_api_value`.